Install py5#

 OpenJDK 64-Bit Server VM 21.9 (build 17.0.2+8, mixed mode, sharing)

-If you get an error or see the version number is something like 1.8 or 11.0.14, you will need to install or upgrade Java.
-You can install it any way you like.
+You can install Java any way you like, but note that installing Java through Anaconda has caused problems in the past.
 One straightforward installation approach is to use the Python library install-jdk.
 Install it into your Anaconda environment using pip install:

 pip install install-jdk